How Much Do Dental Assistants Make?

 1. Geographic Location

-One of the most significant factors that affect dental assistant salaries is geographic location.
-Salaries can vary greatly from one state to another and even between cities within the same state.
-Generally, dental assistants in urban areas tend to earn more than those in rural areas due to the higher cost of living and greater demand for dental services.
+Geographic location is one of the most impactful factors affecting dental assistant salaries.
+Earnings can differ dramatically from state to state and even between cities within the same state.
+Generally, dental assistants in urban areas earn more than those in rural settings due to higher living costs and greater demand for dental services.

 2. Experience and Education